MarketingSherpa’s Advice on Measurement

 – can be done on a shoestring using staff time instead of outside vendors (e.g., word-of-mouth campaigns)

 Great advice, Anne.
 In today’s tightening economy, companies need to adopt a data-driven, metrics-based state of mind when it comes to their marketing.
 We believe the 80-20 rule can be applied to marketing — 80% of a company’s new business comes from only 20% of its advertising.
 The problem is that most companies don’t know which 20% that is, so they continue to spend money on many strategies that don’t work.

 Back to Anne’s post — she’s right about needing to find better ways to measure campaigns, but she also seems pessimistic about how realistic accurate measurement actually is.
 So I’m just going to throw this out there — marketing measurement is realistic, and it’s our full-time job at Blue Corona.

-About The Author: As the Account Director, I oversee the account management team at Blue Corona.
-Outside of work, I love traveling and hiking, I'm working on my golf game, and love spending time with my family and friends.
+About The Author: As the Director of Account Development, I oversee our above-and-beyond initiatives for our existing clients to help them make the most out of their growth potential.
+Outside of work, I love traveling and hiking, I'm working on my golf game, and love spending time with my husband, daughter, and friends.

 The information on this website is for informational purposes only; it is deemed accurate but not guaranteed.
 It does not constitute professional advice.
 All information is subject to change at any time without notice.
 Contact us for complete details.